upnorth/ScoreBoard/README.md

 ## Developer notes

+### Assumptions

+#### Explicit match id

+In order to create an easy way to sort the matches on when they were added to the score board I decided to add the internal match id.
+It would likely be possible to implement an index based solution where that explicit field isn't required, but having the id field does enable intuitive business logic implementation and also a more free choice of how to store and manage the data.
+The requirements state that a finished match should be removed from the summary, but that could be controlled with a boolean flag as well.
+That would also enable keeping track of historical matches, which would probably be a nice feature to add.

+#### Summary returned as List of Match objects

+Since the requirements state that the solution is supposed to be a simple library but the summary is a bit ambiguously presented in the task, I decided that the most likely expectations is to simply return a List of Java objects.
+I.e. it's not entirely clear in what format the summary should be delivered, only which sort order.
+This allows for the library to both be copied into an existing Java project (with possible modifications depending on Java-language compatibility) and used directly, or be used in a REST API where there is typically a Java to JSON serialization in place.

+### Approach

 The approach for implementation was to read through all instructions before getting started.
 It's hard to pick up on all the details on the first read-through, but it should be done at least once.